enkidevs/curriculum/python/core/recipes/combining-multiple-lists-item-by-item.md

 ---
 ## Practice

-Combine the following two lists:
+Combine the following two lists into a list of tuples:

 ```python
 a = [1,2,3,4,5]